Visionstate (CVE:VIS) Shares Down 20% – Time to Sell?

 Visionstate Corp.
-(CVE:VIS – Get Free Report) dropped 20% during trading on Tuesday .
+(CVE:VIS – Get Free Report)’s share price was down 20% during trading on Tuesday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 390,000 shares were traded during mid-day trading, an increase of 128% from the average daily volume of 171,382 shares.
+Approximately 390,000 shares changed hands during trading, an increase of 128% from the average daily volume of 171,382 shares.
 The stock had previously closed at C$0.03.

 Visionstate Price Performance